-8.1.
-The company is managed by a management board consisting of one or more directors.

-8.2.
-The holders of priority shares will set the number of directors.

-8.3.
-A legal entity can be appointed as a director.
+- 8.1.
+The company is managed by a management board consisting of one or more directors. - 8.2.
+The holders of priority shares will set the number of directors. - 8.3.
+A legal entity can be appointed as a director. - 8.4.
+In performing their duties, the directors shall act in the interests of the company and its affiliated business.